Corporate governance structure

 Basic stance on corporate governance

 In order to improve transparency and soundness in our corporate management, Daiseki positions corporate activities that are in compliance with the laws, regulations, and social norms as our top priority.
 We have adopted an Audit and Supervisory Committee system and formed an Audit and Supervisory Committee consisting of three outside directors to further enhance the supervisory function of our Board of Directors.
-One of the outside directors is a woman and provides advice from her unique perspective as a woman.
+Two of the outside directors are women and provide advice from their unique perspectives.
 In May 2020, we introduced the Executive Officer System in order to clarify the responsibilities regarding business execution, improve management efficiency, and speed up decision-making.
 The authority necessary for conducting daily corporate activities is delegated to the Works Manager at each Works and the President of each Group company, and we hold management meetings attended by the directors, executive officers, the Works Managers of each Works, and the directors of each Group company.
 To further strengthen the governance of the Company, in May 2023, we added a person with experience as a corporate manager as one additional outside director, creating an organization where the majority of directors are outside directors.

 Board of Directors